Why Buy Sustainable and Responsibly Sourced Maine Seafood

 Where to Get Responsibly Sourced Seafood in Maine

-Sustainably sourced seafood not only tastes better and is better for you, but it also serves to protect the species and its habitat.
+Sustainably sourced seafood not only tastes better and is better for you, but it also protects the species and its habitat.
 When customers order from Klenda Seafood, they can trace their seafood from the boat to their plate.
-Responsibly, locally sourced along the Maine coast, restaurants and food trucks can deliver the freshest lobster to their customers as well as knowing where it came from.
+Responsibly and locally sourced along the Maine coast, restaurants and food trucks can deliver the freshest lobster to their customers and know where it came from.

-For the highest quality fresh lobster from Maine, look no futher than Klenda Seafood – we deliver lobster directly to your door!
-Learn more about shipping methods and best practices, or feel free to contact us.
+For the highest quality fresh lobster from Maine, look no further than Klenda Seafood – we deliver lobster directly to your door!
+We offer curbside pick-up at our South Portland location if you live locally – call for details and to place your order over the phone.
+Learn more about shipping methods and best practices, or contact us.